great-expectations/great_expectations/docs/docusaurus/docs/core/set_up_a_gx_environment/_install_additional_dependencies/_google_cloud_platform.md

 ## Installation

 1. Ensure your GCP credentials are correctly configured.

-   The Google Cloud Platform documentation describes how to verify [authentication for the Google Cloud API](https://cloud.google.com/docs/authentication/getting-started), which includes:
+This process includes:

    - Creating a Google Cloud Platform (GCP) service account.
    - Setting the ``GOOGLE_APPLICATION_CREDENTIALS`` environment variable,
    - Verifying authentication by running a [Google Cloud Storage client](https://cloud.google.com/storage/docs/reference/libraries) library script.

+   For more information, see the GCP documentation on how to verify [authentication for the Google Cloud API](https://cloud.google.com/docs/authentication/getting-started).

 2. Install the Python dependencies for GCP support.

+   Run the following terminal command to install {GxData.product_name} with the additional dependencies for GCP support:

    :::info
    <InfoUsingAVirtualEnvironment/>
    :::

-   Run the following terminal command to install {GxData.product_name} with the additional dependencies for GCP support:

    ```bash title="Terminal input"
    python -m pip install 'great_expectations[gcp]'